Inertial geometric quantum logic gates: Noise analysis

 Next, we analyze the effect of noise on the CZ gate, with the pulses from~\figref{Fig3}(c).
 We consider qubits encoded in hyperfine states of $^{87}$Rb atoms, trapped in optical tweezers.
 Following the noise analysis from Ref.~\cite{saffman2005analysis,li2022single}, we include the following imperfections: Doppler shifts, errors due to nonuniformity of Gaussian control beams, fluctuations in the amplitude and phase of the control fields, deviations in atom separation, dephasing and finite lifetimes of the electronic states.
 Details about our noise model (which follows Ref.~\cite{li2022single}) are given in~\appref{noise}.

 The results are shown in \figref{Fig2} and in \tableref{Noise-table}.
 Evidently, the quartic protocol is highly robust to deviations in the detuning (Doppler shifts).
 When varying the detuning by 20$\%$, the fidelity of the quartic protocol varies by 0.08$\%$ while that of the Gaussian pulse varies by $\sim0.7\%$.
 In addition, the quartic pulse is highly robust to variations in intensity and decay rate of the intermediate STIRAP level, $\KET{p}$.
-We assume, for simplicity, that the control fields are co-propagating to avoid fluctuations in the two-photon detuning.\footnote{Counter-propagating beams were treated in~\cite{vitanov2017stimulated,li2022single}).}
+Being based on STIRAP, the population in the $\KET{p}$ state remains small during the protocol, and the decay rate from $\KET{p}$ contributes only marginally to the error in our scheme.
+We assume, for simplicity, that the control fields are co-propagating to avoid fluctuations in the two-photon detuning.
+Counter-propagating beams were treated in~\cite{vitanov2017stimulated,li2022single}).

-However, being based on the non-blockaded Rydberg regime ($V_R<\Omega_1, \Omega_2$), this protocol is sensitive to dephasing of the Rydberg state and to fluctuations in atom separation.
+However, being based on the non-blockaded Rydberg regime ($V_R<\Omega_1, \Omega_2$), our protocol is more sensitive to dephasing of the Rydberg state and to fluctuations in atom separation compared to protocols that operate in the blockaded regime~\cite{saffman2005analysis,li2022single}.
 The latter modify the strength of atomic interaction and, consequently, the phase acquired by the $\KET{11}$ component of the wavefucntion.
 This drawback is a property of a non-blockaded gate, and not of the quartic or Gaussian pulse shapes that implement it.
-An application of inertial conditions to optimize adiabatic protocols which operate in the blockaded regime (as in~\cite{li2016shortcut}) are expected to be highly robust and efficient. {Robustness of quartic and Gaussian pulses for the CZ gate.
-When using parameters: $\Omega_{\mathrm{max}} = \Delta = 100\times2\pi$MHz, $t_f = 0.5\mu$s, $V_R = C_6/r^6$, with $C_6 = 14$THz/$\mu$m, $r = 10$ $\mu$m, $\gamma_p = 6$MHz, $\gamma_r = 1$kHz, $\gamma_d = 10$kHz, the quartic pulse fidelity is $\mathcal{F} = 0.963$ while the Gaussian pulse achieves $\mathcal{F} = 0.948$.
-The table shows by what percentage the fidelity changes upon changing the model parameters under realistic noise sources. }
+An application of inertial conditions to optimize adiabatic protocols which operate in the blockaded regime (as in~\cite{li2016shortcut}) are expected to be highly robust and efficient.
+When using parameters: $\Omega_{\mathrm{max}} = \Delta = 100\times2\pi$ MHz, $t_f = 0.5 \,\mu$s, $V_R = C_6/r^6$, with $C_6 = 14$ THz/$ \,\mu$m, $r = 11$ $ \,\mu$m, $\gamma_p = 6$ MHz, $\gamma_r = 1$ kHz, $\gamma_d = 10$ kHz, the quartic pulse fidelity is $\mathcal{F} = 0.963$ while the Gaussian pulse achieves $\mathcal{F} = 0.948$.
+We use realistic parameters of $^{87}$Rb atoms with $\KET{p} = \KET{5P_{3/2}}$ and $\KET{r}$ with principle number $n = 97$~\cite{saffman2005analysis,rao2014robust}.
+The table shows by what percentage the fidelity changes upon changing the model parameters under realistic noise sources.